segmentio/analytics-go/Readme.md

 Segment analytics client for Go.

+### ⚠️ Maintenance ⚠️
+This library is in maintenance mode.
+It will send data as intended, but receive no new feature support and only critical maintenance updates from Segment.

 ## Installation

 The package can be simply installed via go get, we recommend that you use a